simplex-chat/simplexmq/protocol/agent-protocol.md

 The purpose of SMP agent protocol is to define the syntax and the semantics of communications between the client and the agent that connects to [SMP](./simplex-messaging.md) servers.

 It provides:
-- convenient protocol to create and manage bi-directional (duplex) connections between the users of SMP agents consisting of two (or more) separate unidirectional (simplex) SMP queues, abstracting away multiple steps required to establish bi-directional connections and any information about the servers location from the users of the protocol.
+- protocol to create and manage bi-directional (duplex) connections between the users of SMP agents consisting of two (or more) separate unidirectional (simplex) SMP queues, abstracting away multiple steps required to establish bi-directional connections and any information about the servers location from the users of the agent protocol.
 - management of E2E encryption between SMP agents, generating ephemeral asymmetric keys for each connection.
 - SMP command authentication on SMP servers, generating ephemeral keys for each SMP queue.
 - TCP/TLS transport handshake with SMP servers.